infinum/dotnet-handbook/Api/Documentation/Swagger.md

 API documentation is a manual on how to use and integrate with the API.
 It consists of all the information required to work with it, usually containing endpoint descriptions with their parameters and return values, but can also include tutorials and examples.
 It should be simple and easily understandable, mainly meant for other developers that need to use the API.
 Although API documentation is very important, it should never be considered to be the full documentation of a certain system, as it only describes the communication with the API.

 This helps us a lot when collaborating with other teams since it provides an excellent interface to API.
-In our APIs, we mostly use [Swagger](https://swagger.io/) toolset to automatically generate documentation which enables us to quickly update it whenever something changes.
+In our APIs, we mostly use the [Swagger](https://swagger.io/) toolset to automatically generate documentation which enables us to quickly update it whenever something changes.

 Swagger uses OpenAPI specification for its generated documentation which is the industry standard for describing REST APIs.
 Using it allows both computers and humans to understand the available endpoints of a REST API without access to the source code.